If you’ve been monitoring your carbs and missing bread, my recipe for keto cream cheese bread recipe is about to change that once and for all.

 Also to check out my Keto Cream Cheese Recipes for more keto-friendly recipes that use cream cheese.

+Having recipes like this keto cream cheese coconut flour bread makes it easier to stay on plan.
 A ketogenic diet has the potential to really improve your health, that is if you can stick with it long enough.

 Randy and I made great strides in our health when we both dove into this lifestyle but that’s not to say it’s always been easy to stick with it.

-The fact that we combine the ketogenic diet with our Christian Faith is what we attribute our longterm dedication.
+The fact that we combine the ketogenic diet with our Christian Faith is what we attribute our long-term dedication.

 Whenever I’ve questioned people who’ve abandoned the keto diet before it had a chance to make a difference in their lives, all too often I hear the words ” I missed bread too much”